PRBonn/nuscenes2kitti/README.md

 `--save_images` save frontal image for each point cloud

-This will create a directory for each scene in `<output_directory>` with the same structure as SemanticKITTI, containing:
+This will create a directory for each scene in `<output_directory>` with the same structure as SemanticKITTI containing:

 ```
 output_directory